University of Maine Catalog Description

 - Explore the material representations of a 17th century European presence in Machiasport, Maine and the social complexities of culture contact between Indigenous peoples and Europeans.

 - Provide training in archaeological field methods, shell midden excavation techniques and strategies, and archaeological professionalism through experiential learning.

 - Convey to students the value of shell middens as important cultural and paleoenvironmental resources with relevance to contemporary issues and communities.

 - Develop in students an understanding of Indigenous archaeologies theory and methodologies.

 This year’s field school is approached using an Indigenous archaeologies framework.
 Indigenous archaeologies are archaeology projects conducted in support of Indigenous values and agendas.
 In addition to integrating an Indigenous language project into the field school, Indigenous community members will be hosted as community scholars for evening lectures and as participants in the field work.
-Archaeological questions related to climate change, the human/dog relationship, and Indigenous pottery technology will shape our approach to excavations and data collection.
+Archaeological questions related to climate change, the extinct sea mink, and Indigenous pottery technology will shape our approach to excavations and data collection.